-Sometimes you just need a decent pie.
-I dunno, maybe you opened your mouth and volunteered without thinking.
+Sometimes you just need a decent pumpkin pie, fast.
+Stat as my daughter says.
+I dunno, maybe someone else was doing the pies and it all fell through.
+Maybe you opened your mouth and volunteered without thinking.
 Maybe someone volunteered you?
 Maybe you don’t even know how it happened!
 Take a breath and remember these things happen to the best of us – and sometimes at the worst possible time!
 That’s when it’s time for the Easiest Pumpkin Pie.

 And you’re wondering how you’re going to pull off a pie baking and you’re just too nice (or conflicted) to pick up a bakery one.
 The holidays seem to be riddled with “standards” and not everyone, face it, is Martha Whoosit, but I get that feeling of having to live up to expectations.
 And why, why, why was that little teeny word “no” just so darned hard?

 In a perfect world, we’d all make my favorite Pam Anderson’s Pumpkin Pie.
 And we’d all make elaborate crust designs and little cutouts of leaves and twigs or pumpkins or I don’t know maybe a whole diorama of the first Thanksgiving in elaborate pie crust cutouts?